-Half a day are enough to hop on 2 or 3 islands.
-Hire a local boat (Ketintin) from the harbour.
+Half a day is enough to hop on 2 or 3 islands.
+Hire a local boat (ketintin) from the harbour.
 I had no idea of the price.
 I offered 200,000Rp and the guy took me anywhere I wanted for around 4 hours.

 I was counting on him to drive the tour but after Pulau Tagalaya he couldn’t (or wouldn’t) come up with ideas of other places to go.
 So I ended up looking ahead and point towards the place I’d like to go.

 After Pulau Tagalaya (which is the nicest island I saw) I saw a isolated village on a another islands not far (which is actually another piece of P. Tagalaya).
 The name of the village is … Tagalaya.
 I stopped there for a while and it was a really good idea.

 So a really good way to spend half a day (even a day if you like to soak up sun on the beach).
 Better tell the captain where you wanna go.
 Here is what I did if you are interested : Pulau Tagalaya, Pulau Kakara, Desa Kakara, Pulau Kumo.